cornernote/minetest-skyblock/README.txt

 Credits
 ----------------------------------

-PilzAdam - code to make a tree came from his farming mod RealBadAngel - help in IRC to make the spiral anyone else who i borrowed code from =)
+PilzAdam - code to make a tree came from farming mod RealBadAngel - help in IRC to make the spiral mauvebic - code to make a sphere came from multinode mod